 As well as STEM evenings in schools and interactive STEM workshops, MIC plays an active role in Engineers Week, SPACE Week, Maths Week and Limerick Lifelong Festival activities both onsite and in other venues.
 MIC founded and manages the Limerick Festival of Science in collaboration with LIT and UL (see festival Facebook page here) in addition to founding and managing the Tipperary Festival of Science (see festival Twitter and Facebook pages) with LIT Thurles and Tipperary County Council.

-The RDS Primary Science Fair has taken place at MIC Limerick annually since 2016 and will continue to do so as the ESB Science Blast (renamed for 2019).
+The ESB Science Blast (formerly The RDS Primary Science Fair) has taken place at MIC Limerick annually since 2016 and will return to MIC again in 2021.
 All STEM and STEAM Education and Outreach initiatives at Mary Immaculate College are organised in collaboration with key stakeholders nationally and internationally along i.e. education organisations, industry and enterprise.

 MIC hosts CoderDojo sessions, Scratch workshops and other ICT initiatives for children.
 Three weeks of LEGO summer camps take place in MIC in July along with schools workshops in LEGO throughout the year.
 The College a dedicated LEGO Education Innovation Studio, and was the first for Ireland and for Europe.
 This initiative uses LEGO as a means of developing problem-solving capacity in children.

 Mary Immaculate College is now offering training to MIC students and teachers in VEX Robotics, in partnership with DELL EMC, Cork Institute of Technology and the Irish American Partnership.
 It involves many different workshops, activities and events for MIC students as well as teachers and children.
 As well as robotics, Continuing Professional Development (CPD) courses are available for teachers in STEM Strategies and Methodologies.